2011 United States debt-ceiling crisis: International reaction

 The international community characterized the political brinkmanship in Washington as playing a game of chicken, and criticized the US government for "dangerously irresponsible" actions.

 International reaction to the US credit rating downgrade has been mixed.
 Australian Prime Minister Julia Gillard urged calm over the downgrade, since only one of the three major credit rating agencies decided to lower its rating.
 On August 6, 2011, China, the largest foreign holder of United States debt, said that Washington needed to "cure its addiction to debts" and "live within its means".
-The official Xinhua News Agency was critical of the US government, questioned whether the US dollar should continue to be the global reserve currency, and called for international supervision over the issue of US dollar.
+The Chinese state media outlet Xinhua News Agency was critical of the US government, questioned whether the US dollar should continue to be the global reserve currency, and called for international supervision over the issue of US dollar.

 The downgrade started a sell-off in every major stock market index around the world, threatening a stock market crash in the international markets.
-The G7 finance ministers scheduled a meeting to discuss the "global financial crisis that concerns all countries".
+The G7 finance ministers scheduled a meeting to discuss the possible crisis.

 Political aftermath

-Politically, the crisis caused support for the Republican Party to drop, whose support for the debt-ceiling deal was needed as it controlled the House.
-The party saw its approval ratings drop from 41 percent in July to 33 percent in August.
+Politically, the crisis led to a drop in support for the Republican Party, whose support for the debt-ceiling deal was needed as it controlled the House.
+The party saw its approval ratings drop from 41% in July to 33% in August.
 Nevertheless, President Obama saw his approval ratings drop to a record low of 40 percent in regards to his handling of the crisis.